helm/community/governance/governance.md

 ### Project Maintainers

 Project maintainers are responsible for activities surrounding the development and release of code and the operation of any services they own (e.g., the documentation site).
-Technical decisions for code resides with the project maintainers unless there is a decision related to cross mainteriner groups that cannot be resolved by those groups.
+Technical decisions for code resides with the project maintainers unless there is a decision related to cross maintainer groups that cannot be resolved by those groups.
 Those cases can be esclated to the project maintainers.

 In some cases a groups of maintainers are responsible for more than one repo (e.g., charts maintainers managing the charts, chart-testing, charts-tooling).
 In other cases the maintainers are responsible for a single project (e.g., chartmuseum or monocular).